dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

   - Select Full Server or Custom backup.<br>
   - Choose items to back up if Custom is selected.<br>
   - Select destination drive (Backup Drive created in Disk Management).<br>
-  - Choose Daily Backup schedule.<br>
+  - Choose the Daily Backup schedule.<br>
   - Set backup time (example: 2:00 AM).<br>
   - Confirm backup destination settings.<br>
-  - Click Finish to apply schedule.<br>
+  - Click Finish to apply the schedule.<br>
   - Verify backup job appears in Windows Server Backup console.<br><br>

 **` Overview: `**
   - This phase focuses on setting up backup and recovery for the file server.
 Windows Server Backup was installed to enable system protection.
 A backup drive was created using Disk Management by shrinking existing storage and formatting a new NTFS volume.
-A daily backup schedule was configured to capture system state or selected data.
+A daily backup schedule was configured to capture the system state or selected data.
 This ensures critical server data and configurations can be restored after failure, corruption, or accidental deletion.<br><br>

 <p align="center"> <strong>Creating and Configuring Shared Folders:</strong></p><br>
 <p align="center">